 Lastly, species may differ in their population-level stability, and thus ecosystem stability may increase or decrease simply because communities are dominated by species that have a higher- or lower-than-average level of population stability.
-This is another variant of the selection effect, which was found in a number of experiments (Gonzalez & Descamps-Julien, 2004; Steiner et al., 2006; Polley, Wilsey, & Derner, 2007; Grman et al., 2010; Zhang et al., 2016; Song et al., 2019).
+This is another variant of the selection effect, which was found in a number of experiments (Gonzalez & Descamps-Julien, 2004; Steiner et al., 2006; Polley, Wilsey & Derner, 2007; Grman et al., 2010; Zhang et al., 2016; Song et al., 2019).

-424 (3) Distinguishing between the effects of biodiversity on the mean and 425 variability of ecosystem properties theory does not simply describe the stabilising effect of diversification on a portfolio's return, it also considers the relationship between expected return and risk, which is then used to select the best portfolio for a given risk level (the efficiency frontier - Section II).
+(3) Distinguishing between the effects of biodiversity on the mean and variability of ecosystem properties

+By failing to identify clearly their connections and differences with economic theories, biological insurance and portfolio theories in ecology have missed some opportunities to develop to their full potential.
+In particular, economic portfolio theory does not simply describe the stabilising effect of diversification on a portfolio's return, it also considers the relationship between expected return and risk, which is then used to select the best portfolio for a given risk level (the efficiency frontier, see Section II).
 Although some empirical ecological work investigated the relationship between the mean level and stability of ecosystem functioning (Cardinale et al., 2013), biological insurance and portfolio theories have not so far considered communities that optimise ecosystem functioning for a given stability level, while some management applications have (Section IV).
 This is one obvious avenue for the further development of these theories (Section VI).